HarrisonAllen/pebble-gbc-graphics/README.md

     * [Tiny Pilot Tilesheets](https://github.com/HarrisonAllen/pebble-gbc-graphics#tiny-pilot-tilesheets)

 # Introduction
 This library allows you to create graphics for your watchface, app, or game (almost) exactly like the Game Boy Color renders them.
 However, these rendering techniques are wrapped into an easy to use library.
-It is compatible with all Pebbles, but Aplite (Pebble Classic and Pebble Steel) has a much smaller RAM than the others, meaning you can only really use 1 VRAM bank with it.
+It is compatible with all Pebbles.

 ## In This Repo
 * [Starter Project](https://github.com/HarrisonAllen/pebble-gbc-graphics/tree/main/starter-project) - App - pebble-gbc-graphics v1.2.0